GabeScott/standard-works-vault/General Conference/2010 October - Trust in God, Then Go and Do.md

 “Yea, I would declare unto every soul, as with the voice of thunder, repentance and the plan of redemption, that they should repent and come unto our God, that there might not be more sorrow upon all the face of the earth.

-“But behold, I am a man, and do sin in my wish; for I ought to be content with the things which the Lord hath allotted unto me.”
+“But behold, I am a man, and do sin in my wish; for I ought to be content with the things which the Lord hath allotted unto me.”[^1]

-And then I found in Alma’s reflection the direction for which I had been praying: “For behold, the Lord doth grant unto all nations, of their own nation and tongue, to teach his word, yea, in wisdom, all that he seeth fit that they should have; therefore we see that the Lord doth counsel in wisdom, according to that which is just and true.”
+And then I found in Alma’s reflection the direction for which I had been praying: “For behold, the Lord doth grant unto all nations, of their own nation and tongue, to teach his word, yea, in wisdom, all that he seeth fit that they should have; therefore we see that the Lord doth counsel in wisdom, according to that which is just and true.”[^2]

 As I read that message from a servant of God, my errand for today became clear.
 God sends messages and authorized messengers to His children.
 I am to build trust in God and His servants enough that we will go out and obey His counsel.
 He wants that because He loves us and wants our happiness.
 And He knows how a lack of trust in Him brings sadness.

 That lack of trust has brought sorrow to Heavenly Father’s children from before the world was created.
-We know through the revelations of God to the Prophet Joseph Smith that many of our brothers and sisters in the premortal world rejected the plan for our mortal life presented by our Heavenly Father and His eldest Son, Jehovah.
+We know through the revelations of God to the Prophet Joseph Smith that many of our brothers and sisters in the premortal world rejected the plan for our mortal life presented by our Heavenly Father and His eldest Son, Jehovah.[^3]

 We don’t know all the reasons for Lucifer’s terrible success in inciting that rebellion.
 However, one reason is clear.
 Those who lost the blessing of coming into mortality lacked sufficient trust in God to avoid eternal misery.